Associated varieties of modules over Kac-Moody algebras and $C_2$-cofiniteness of W-algebras: Associated varieties of Kac-Wakimoto admissible representations and -cofiniteness of -algebras

 \section{Associated varieties of Kac-Wakimoto admissible representations and $C_2$-cofiniteness of $W$-algebras}

-In this section we first prove the Feign-Frenkel conjecture for the degenerate cases and determine the associated varieties of $G$-integrable degenerate admissible representations (Theorems \ref{Th:main-admissible}, \ref{Th:Main-orbit1}).
-Second we prove the $C_2$-cofiniteness of a large number of $W$-algebras including all the (non-principal) exceptional $W$-algebras (Theorems \ref{Th:C_2-cofiniteness-of-modules-over-W-algebras},~\ref{Th:exceptionals-are-C2}).
-In \S \ref{subsection:Trivial-rep} we comment on the trivial representations of principal $W$-algebras.
-In this section $\fing^*$ is often identified with $\fing$.
+In this section we prove the Feigin-Frenkel conjecture on the singular support of $G$-integrable {\em admissible} representations and determine their associated varieties.
+As a consequence we prove the $C_2$-cofiniteness for a large number of $W$-algebras including all exceptional $W$-algebras (Theorem \ref{Th:C_2-cofiniteness-of-modules-over-W-algebras} and Theorem \ref{Th:exceptionals-are-C2}).
+In this section $\fing^*$ is often identified with $\fing$ and $X_M$ is identified with its underlying topological space.